Mortgage Q&A: “Mortgage rates vs. home prices.”

-Today we’ll take a look at the impact of both home prices and mortgage rates on your decision to buy a piece of property.
+Today we’ll take a look at the impact of both home prices and mortgage rates on your decision to buy a piece of property, along with the relationship they share.

 Obviously, both are very important not only in terms of whether you should buy (from an investment standpoint), but also how much house you can afford.